aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/image/export-chart-to-svg-with-viewbox-attribute/_index.md

 weight: 280
 url: /python-net/export-chart-to-svg-with-viewbox-attribute/
 description: Export Chart to SVG with viewBox attribute by using Aspose.Cells for Python via .NET API.
-keywords: Python Export Chart to SVG with viewBox attribute, Export Chart to SVG with viewBox attribute in Python via NET, Python Convert Chart to SVG with viewBox attribute.
+keywords: Python Export Chart to SVG with viewBox attribute, Export Chart to SVG with viewBox attribute in Python via .NET, Python Convert Chart to SVG with viewBox attribute.
 ai_search_scope: cells_pythonnet
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

 By default, when the chart is exported to SVG format, the **viewBox** attribute is not included in its XML.
-However, Aspose.Cells for Python via .NET provides [**ImageOrPrintOptions.svg_fit_to_view_port**](https://reference.aspose.com/cells/python-net/aspose.cells.rendering/imageorprintoptions/svg_fit_to_view_port/) property which when set to **true** exports the chart to SVG with viewBox attribute.
+However, Aspose.Cells for Python via .NET provides the [**ImageOrPrintOptions.svg_fit_to_view_port**](https://reference.aspose.com/cells/python-net/aspose.cells.rendering/imageorprintoptions/svg_fit_to_view_port/) property, which when set to **true**, exports the chart to SVG with the viewBox attribute.

 {{% /alert %}}